International Student Eligibility Requirements

 - English language ability at a level sufficient to undertake a full course of study.

 For more information on meeting this qualification, see Miami University's English language proficiency requirements.
-(Official test scores must be sent directly to Miami University.)

 - Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores (if applicable).

-Most international students are not required to provide an ACT or SAT score, but they may use the ACT or SAT to satisfy English language proficiency requirements.
+International students are not required to provide an ACT or SAT score, but they may use the ACT or SAT to satisfy English language proficiency requirements.

 Financial Support Documentation